E-Williamson121/Forced-Crosswordle-Pack/README.md

 The styles of puzzles here are fairly diverse, so there should hopefully be something for everyone.

+**(Please note that when crosswordle says a puzzle is invalid, this just means at least one word not in the NYT answer list is required to solve the puzzle)**

 ## Group 1: Puzzles with the fewest possible number of grey tiles:

 🟨🟨🟨🟨🟨